Estimating the selection efficiency: The Bayesian approach

+In the Bayesian framework, the statistical inference is treated as a decision problem \cite{Bernardo2003} in which one chooses the estimate which minimizes the posterior expected loss, for a suitably chosen loss function.
+Clearly, a very desirable property for an estimator $\eff^*$ is the invariance under reparametrization, in the sense that the best estimator of a 1:1 function $\phi=\phi(\eff)$ is $\phi^*=\phi(\eff^*)$.
+This is not achieved by the widespread quadratic loss, for which the best estimate is the posterior mean, because the quadratic loss is not invariant under reparametrization.

-Let us consider a model with probability distribution $p(x|\theta)$ for the observations $x\in\mathcal{X} \subseteq \mathbb{R}^n$, $n\geq1$, dependent on the parameters $\theta\in\Theta \subseteq \mathbb{R}^m$, $1\leq m \leq n$.
-An \emph{intrinsic loss function} is a symmetric non-negative function $\ell(\theta_0,\theta)$ which is zero if and only if $p(x|\theta_0)=p(x|\theta)$ almost everywhere in $\mathcal{X}$.
-An intrinsic loss function is invariant under reparametrization but not, in general, under a one-to-one transformation of the observations $x$.
-Because this is a very desirable property, we restrict ourselves to the intrinsic loss functions which are also invariant under one-to-one transformations of $x$.
-An example from this class is the the $\mathcal{L}_1$ norm, that is the integral of the absolute value of the difference between two distributions, computed at the same point $x$, over the whole support $\mathcal{X}$.
+An example of invariant loss function is the $\mathcal{L}_1$ norm, that is the integral of the absolute value of the difference between two distributions, computed at the same point over the whole support.
 When applied to the reference posterior for the binomial case, the $\mathcal{L}_1$ norm gives the invariant expected loss